abdbali/abdbali/README.md

 - Working with AI and robotic systems to improve educational environments
 - Mentoring the next generation of scientists and engineers
 - Enriching in-class and extracurricular learning experiences
-- Deep interest in **TEM education** and innovative teaching approaches
+- Deep interest in **STEM education** and innovative teaching approaches

 I draw inspiration from Twin’s **STEM for Sustainability** program and provide mentoring through creative workshops and educational programs, ranging from nature to space, for both teachers and students.